agadient/SDI_Capstone_Frontend/README.md

 3. Parse Token: This button will parse a JWT token located in your browser's headers and display the parsed data.

 # Testing #
+Make sure the backend endpoints and database are both up before running the tests!

 To test with [enzyme](https://enzymejs.github.io/enzyme/) run `npm run test`.
 Make sure to press 'a' when the dialog pops up on your terminal.